 Two heavyweight landscape photographers, Frank Gohlke and Joel Sternfeld, focus their lenses on Queens, the largest borough in New York and probably its most ethnically diverse.
 The cultural mix was one of the reasons for taking these photos back in 2003 (though there is no reference in the book as to why they were commissioned).
-What makes the book intriguing is that Gohlke's thirty-six photos are in mono and Sternfeld's thirty-seven in colour.
+What makes the book intriguing is that Gohlke's thirty-six photos are in mono and Sternfeld's thirty-seven in color.

 The photographers approached Queens in different ways, Gohlke concentrates on residential areas, parks, expressways and the landscape, Sternfeld covers the retail units that serve the immigrant communities so his photos are full of eye-catching commercial signage and foreign language typography.
 Nearly all the photos are a record of domestic and commercial east coast architecture, especially Gohlke's contribution.
 An interesting minor feature of the book is that all the locations are precisely captioned and it's possible, using Street View, to still find a few buildings that are still the same as when they were photographed in 2003.